 - Send an email to All Songs Considered with a link to your favorite original song.
 (This should be a link to a page where the song can be heard.
 MP3 downloads are fine, too, but please only send a single track).
 Please also include your contact information.

 - After submitting your music, please wait patiently, and do not write or call.
-The staff listens to some of everything they receive in the mail, and if you make it on the show, they'll call to let you know.
+The staff listens to some of everything they receive in the mail, and if you make it on the show, they'll contact you to let you know.